GerhardRaven/scheduling-event-model/FrameworkDesignConsiderations.md

 data available in the TES.
 As such, one could consider writing one single generic algorithm which wraps this functionality (and thus provides a uniform pattern), and delegate the computational work.
-This suggests a new type of Gaudi component, which is explictly provided with input data, and explicitly provides output data -- lets define this as a Transform..
+This suggests a new type of Gaudi component, which is explictly provided with input data, and explicitly provides output data -- let's define this as a Transform.
 Note that there is no direct interaction between these Transform components and the TES -- this has been moved to higher level of abstraction.
 Note that one can further more imagine that these Transforms work on vectors of input, and provide vectors of output, allowing them to eg.